samgiles/reactive-job-queue/README.md

 registered function will be used, everything else will be ignored.

 - `callback` - (Function) the function to call with the job data from the queue.
-This should accept an error and a data argument: (error, data).
+This should accept a data argument: (data).
 The data is the object sent from the client with an additional `__reactive_job_id` property as a 'uuid'.